-It may be very simple to adapt your existing assignments for circumstances where you miss face-to-face meetings.
+There are a number of ways to adapt existing assignments for circumstances where you miss face-to-face meetings.
 For example:

-- In lieu of in-class discussion, you could use the Blackboard discussion board.
+- In lieu of in-class discussion, you could use the discussion feature in Canvas.

-- For more guided discussion, you could ask students to write one-page response papers on a particular topic, or short responses to discussion prompts.
-They could post these to Blackboard or a class blog, or email them to the rest of the class.
+- For more guided discussion, you could ask students to write one-page response papers on a particular topic or short responses to question prompts.
+They could post their response in a Canvas discussion board.
 You could then ask each student to respond to at least one other student’s paper.

 - If you know in advance that you will miss class, you might record a video lecture or audio podcast.
-You could post this to Blackboard or a course blog, and assign students to review and comment on the material.
+You could post this to Canvas, and assign students to review and comment on the material.

-- Browse the Faculty Stories page for examples of how Georgetown faculty have used these strategies in designing and adapting assignments.
+- Browse the Faculty Examples page for examples of how Georgetown faculty have used these strategies in designing and adapting assignments.

 - Create a short assessment in Canvas, or use a Google Form to check students’ understanding of an assigned reading.